dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 Hunger is essentially the desire to move to the right on this graph.
 I always ate as many potatoes as I wanted, so I never felt "hunger".

-But I felt *something*---I wanted to eat other foods.
+But I felt *something*---I wanted to eat other foods, to jump onto a higher curve on the above graph.
 I don't think this feeling has a good name, but it's basically what you feel when you have trouble turning down that after-meal iced cream.

 ## 4. It's a pain to cook a lot of potatoes